mylesrankin/LZW-Decompressor/README.md

 # LZW-Decompressor
-Lempel-Ziv Welch (LZW) decompressor for an internship challenge
+Lempel-Ziv Welch (LZW) decompressor using 12-bit fixed codes with a 16-bit padding rule.
+This is for an internship challenge.

 Helpful reading & resources used: